 W 79th St / Broadway real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the W 79th St / Broadway neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

 Vacant apartments or homes are a major fact of life in W 79th St / Broadway.
-The current real estate vacancy rate here is 22.0%.
-This is higher than the rate of vacancies in 88.1% of all U.S. neighborhoods.
-A relatively large percentage of housing here is seasonally occupied (11.4%).
-This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 19.4%.
+This is higher than the rate of vacancies in 85.0% of all U.S. neighborhoods.
+In addition, most vacant housing here is vacant year round.
+This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
+But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
+If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 94,801 people per square mile, it is more densely populated than 99.6% of America's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The W 79th St / Broadway neighborhood is among the top 5% of American neighborhoods in terms of walkability.